odys-z/html-service/README.md

     src/test/install-html-srv.bat
 ```

-Allow the installation and trust the previllege requires.
+Allow the installation and trust the previlege requires.
 There should be the
 service, *html-service-test*, in the Windows Service Control.
 Then open a browser
 and visit the page.

-Alternatively, the release section provides a package includes everthing.
+Alternatively, the release section provides a package that includes everything.
 Download and unzip it, then in the folder, run

 ```